-The objective of this policy is to address the issue of affordable housing.
-Over 50% of respondents to the Housing Needs Survey questionnaire who indicated that they or someone in their household was currently intending to move to different accommodation in Potton in the near future were either considering affordable rent or shared ownership or had insufficient financial means to purchase or rent on the open market.
+This Neighbourhood Plan seeks to address the issue of affordable housing.
+Over 50% of respondents to the Housing Needs Survey questionnaire who indicated that they or someone in their household was currently intending to move to different accommodation in Potton in the near future, were either considering affordable rent or shared ownership or had insufficient financial means to purchase or rent on the open market.